Critic-Guided Reinforcement Unlearning in Text-to-Image Diffusion: Methodology

-The choice of reward function and training datasets is crucial for effective unlearning.
+\paragraph{Reward Functions and Datasets.} The choice of reward function and training datasets is crucial for effective unlearning.
 The reward function $r(x_0, c)$ should penalize the presence of unwanted concepts while preserving overall image quality and prompt adherence.
-Common approaches include CLIP-based similarity measures to detect concept presence, classifier outputs for specific unwanted content, or other domain-specific metrics depending on the target concept.
+Common approaches include CLIP-based similarity measures to detect concept presence (applied in image space after decoding latents), classifier outputs for specific unwanted content, or other domain-specific metrics depending on the target concept.
+Importantly, the critic is a standalone module that can be warm-started independently of the diffusion model's fine-tuning process; in our implementation, we continue training it online during policy optimization to reduce distribution shift as the diffusion model evolves.

-The training datasets typically consist of two components: a forgetting dataset containing prompts that directly elicit the concept to be removed, and a retention dataset with diverse prompts that should continue to work normally.
-The contents, relative composition and size of these components can be adjusted based on the specific unlearning requirements.
+The training dataset consists of a forgetting dataset containing prompts that directly elicit the concept to be removed.
+We train only on this forgetting dataset in our experiments.